bourumir-wyngs/rs-opw-kinematics/README.md

 Since 1.1.0, it is possible to set [constraints](https://docs.rs/rs-opw-kinematics/1.7.0/rs_opw_kinematics/constraints/index.html) for the joints.
-Robot poses where any of the joints are outside the specified constraint range are not included into returned list of solutions.
+Robot poses where any of the joints are outside the specified constraint range are not included in the returned list of solutions.
 It is also possible to influence the sorting of the result list by giving some preference to the center of constraints.

 Constraints are specified by providing two angles, _from_ and to, for every _joint_.
 If _from_ < _to_, the valid range